Light Fantastic: felted fairy lights

 With lots of experimenting using various silks and wool fibres, I have developed my own unique style in the pieces I create.
 I enjoy travelling round Scotland where I get much of the inspiration for my pictures, with a little artistic license of course!

 I like nothing better than creating scarves using all kinds of silks, lace and finest merino wool.
 I also make smaller gifts.

 I share my enthusiasm for this textile craft by running workshops by request from various interested groups.
 I also tailor workshops to suit individuals in my peaceful Garden Studio.

 And I am delighted to have the opportunity to run larger scale workshops through my involvement with Art & Craft Collective.”

 All materials are provided.

 Please wear old ‘working’ clothes that you don’t mind being stained with dye, a towel and perhaps an apron.

-Please bring a plastic bag to transport your creation home as it will still be wet when you finish.
+Please bring a plastic bag to transport your creation home as it may be damp when you finish.